 Every year, there are a handful of posthumous marriages in France, one of the few countries where it’s actually legal to marry a dead person thanks to article 171 of the Civil Code .

 Don’t get too excited though.
 This isn’t some loophole to gain French citizenship by marrying a dead French person.
 There are certain conditions that need to be met and the process can be long.

 - You need to prove that the deceased person had the intention of marrying you.

 - There needs to be serious grounds for the marriage.

 - The president of France must approve the marriage.

-If you meet all the criteria then the marriage would be back dated to the day before the bride or groom died.
+Once you meet all the requirements, the marriage will be backdated to the day before the bride or groom died.